mdekstrand/cs533-web/resources/software.md

 software for Python (and R).
 It is the easiest way to install Python with the packages we need.
 The one additional piece of software we will need is Git.

-We are using **Python 3.8** (or newer — Python 3.9 is fine) in this class.
+We are using **Python 3.8** (or newer — Python 3.9 or 3.10 is fine) in this class.
 Older versions of Python may work, but I will be testing my example code and instructions with Python 3.8.

 :::{ltip} Department Computers
 If you want to use the department's computer lab for your work, see the [Onyx setup instructions](onyx-install) as well